jaspector

 • Through the city and Prokore Inspections (contact)

-Typical inspection sequence: Review, issuance, inspections, and certificate of occupancy for applicable projects
+Typical sequence: Review, issuance, inspections, and certificate of occupancy for applicable projects

 City regulates building permits, inspections, certificates of occupancy, fire prevention, and special events.
 New construction, additions, and decks require plans; smaller utility structures may use simplified forms.

+Not all construction work requires a permit in Courtland, MN.
 The following work is generally exempt: Accessory structure up to 200 sf, no inspection required, if within the fee schedule category; Deck or fence with no inspection required, if eligible under the fee schedule category; Small utility shed work may use the simplified forms if the project fits city criteria.
+When in doubt, confirm with the local building department before starting work.